Ukrainian Red Cross Society

 The Ukrainian Red Cross Society (Товариство Червоного Хреста України) is a non-profit humanitarian and charitable association of Ukraine.
 It operates in disaster management, health and care, tracing service, youth activities/volunteers, and activities related to the protection of human dignity.
 Since 1993, the Ukrainian Red Cross Society has been a member of the International Federation of Red Cross/Red Crescent Societies.

 Early history

 The Ukrainian Red Cross Society was established on April 18, 1918, in Kyiv as an independent humanitarian society of the Ukrainian People's Republic.
 Its immediate tasks were to help refugees and prisoners of war, care of handicapped people, orphaned children, fighting famine and epidemics, support and organize sick quarters, hospitals and public canteens.

-From the 1920s, when Ukrainian territory was integrated part of the Soviet Union, and until 1991, the Ukrainian Red Cross functioned as a part of the Soviet Red Cross.
+The Ukrainian Red Cross operated as a branch of the Soviet Red Cross from the 1920s, when Ukrainian territory was merged into the Soviet Union, until 1991.

 During World War II

 When the structure of the UPA was unified in 1943, the Ukrainian Red Cross was re-established as a separate body from the Soviet Red Cross.
 The service provided care for the sick and wounded UPA soldiers, attracted well-qualified doctors, prepared the supply and manufacture of medicine, equipped underground hospitals and conducted training classes for new physicians and soldiers of the UPA and prepared special medical manuals.
 Doctors worked in regional military hospitals which treated the wounded who had suffered from the attacks of German, Soviet or Polish punitive groups.